hu-macsy/lama_old/scai/doc/installation/build.rst

 Tests
 ^^^^^

-Though building and running tests are optional features, it is recommended to execute this step to verfiy a correct compilation of the LAMA libraries.
+Building and running tests are optional features.
+It is recommended to execute this step to verfiy a correct compilation of the LAMA libraries.

 All unit tests (and also some other test scripts) are built and run by this command: